Muhammad Waris Aziz: Political career

-He contested for the MPA seat of Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-70 (Faisalabad-XVIII) in the 2013 Pakistani general election.
-He was defeated by Rana Sana Ullah Khan of PMLN by a heavy margin of 51,322 Votes.
+He contested the MPA seat of Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-70 (Faisalabad-XVIII) in the 2013 Pakistani general election.
+He was defeated by Rana Sana Ullah Khan of PMLN by a heavy margin of 51,322 votes.

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-113 (Faisalabad-XVII) in the 2018 Pakistani general election.